flashapply/blog/publications/initial-post/index.md

 **Can I use FlashApply now?**

-Absolutely, it's ready, and feel free to give it a try.
+Absolutely, at the time of writing, FlashApply is in public beta and ready for use, and feel free to give it a try.
 Our goal is to change the way people apply for jobs.
-FlashApply is your unfair advantage in a crowded job market.